 Top 12 All-Time Greatest Mexico vs Puerto Rico Fights

-The phrase “hot Latin blood,” coined to describe the alleged fiery temperament of Spanish speakers on the planet, goes back well into the 19th century.
-So maybe it was inevitable that an amazing national rivalry, Mexico vs Puerto Rico, would smoulder for some eight decades.
+Last night Canelo Alvarez dominated Edgar Berlanga, and while the bout was far from memorable, it did renew interest in the decades-old pugilistic rivalry between Mexico and Puerto Rico.
+After all, the phrase “hot Latin blood,” coined to describe the alleged fiery temperament of Spanish speakers on the planet, goes back well into the 19th century.
+So maybe it was inevitable that Mexico and Puerto Rico would establish such a white-hot antagonism that would smoulder for some eight decades.
 In fact, pugilism can offer no greater national feud than this one when we consider all the great fights and fighters involved.
+Here are the all-time greatest Mexico vs Puerto Rico donnybrooks, and no, Canelo vs Berlanga does not make the cut.
 Check it out:

 12. Jorge Arce TKO12 Wilfredo Vazquez Jr: “Travieso” Arce skipped donning his trademark cowboy hat and sucking on a lollipop on his way to the ring for this crucial contest.
 At 20-0-1 with 18 knockouts, Vazquez, the son of a Puerto Rican great, wasn’t to be taken lightly.
 Starting quickly, Arce snagged the first few rounds before getting decked by a left hook in round four, accounting for the first knockdown of his career.
 But Arce’s relentless pressure was too much for Vazquez as the fight wore on.
 In round eleven Vazquez was caught and pummeled against the ropes, and it continued into the final round until Vazquez’s corner finally signaled surrender.